 Chop enough roasted and salted macadamia nuts until you have one cup total.

-Measure out the remaining ingredients as listed on the ingredients list.
+Measure out the remaining ingredients as listed.

 Step 2 – Make Batter